Elected May 2001

 What was your favorite class/subject in school and why?

 In general, I was very drawn to math, science, and music classes.
 But one of my favorite experiences was in 10th grade Chemistry.
 Learning about the periodic table and realizing that elements were different from other elements based on the number of subatomic particles made me feel like I was learning cosmic secrets of reality.
 I remember a sense of wonder, excitement, and power at knowing chemical formulas.

 What are the biggest challenges facing our schools today?

 Public schools are under attack right now like never before.
 There are people in our community who are interested in charters or vouchers and they're making their case by building false narratives of failing public schools.
 There is a lot of room for honest conversation about ways to improve educational outcomes for children.
 But those honest conversations are being drowned out by politics and special interests.
 I think we're very lucky to live in Lincoln where most people are very supportive of our public schools.
 It remains to be seen if changes will be made at the Legislature that end up hurting public education in Nebraska.

 What do you hope for the children in our community?

 Children don't all start life in the same place.
 Kids come to our schools with a large number of challenges.
 To my mind, a high quality education system is a great equalizer.
-It's a message to our kids that no matter where they come from, no matter what they look like, no matter how much money they have, if they work hard enough and dream big enough, they can achieve anything they want.
-My hope is that every single child in Lincoln gets the tools they need to pursue life-long learning and to build a successful, happy life.
+It's a message to our kids that no matter where they come from or what challenges they face, if they work hard enough and dream big enough they can achieve anything they want.
+My hope is that every single child in Lincoln's public schools gets the tools they need to pursue life-long learning and to build a successful, happy life.